kubewarden/kubewarden-controller/docs/rfcs/rfc/0011-policy-report.md

 * Kubernetes resources might be deleted: the report must be updated to not contain any reference to them

+**Note:** PolicyReport resources contain security/compliance information.
+Regular users of the cluster should only have READ access to them.
+They should not be able to create, delete or change their contents.
+This can be done with Kubernetes RBAC rules.

 ## Cluster report

 All the Kubernetes resources that are not namespaced, are going to be audited